UnitConversion/unitConversion/documents/activeinterlock/client.rst

-    'id': {   # Insertion Device part of the returned object 'id':                   , #int, id of the device in the database 'ai_id':                , #int, id of the active interlock 'name':                 , #str, name of the device and also s3 name 'definition':           , #str, definition of the device 'logic':                , #str, name of the logic 'shape':                , #str, shape of the logic
+    'id': {   # Insertion Device part of the returned object 'id':                   , #int, id of the device in the database 'ai_id':                , #int, id of the active interlock 'name':                 , #str, name of the device and also the s3 name 'definition':           , #str, definition of the device 'logic':                , #str, name of the logic 'shape':                , #str, shape of the logic